 Intent

-At Eastry Church of England Primary School, we believe that teaching science is about having fun and discovering joy in the world around us, finding answers to our own questions and testing out our ideas about how the world ‘works’!
-Children need to understand why a light comes on when they flick a switch or why a puddle disappears when the sun comes out or why their heart beats faster when they exercise!
+At Eastry Church of England Primary School, we believe that teaching science is about having fun and discovering joy in the world around us, finding answers to our own questions and testing out our ideas about how the world ‘works’.
+Children need to understand why a light comes on when they flick a switch or why a puddle disappears when the sun comes out or why their heart beats faster when they exercise.
 These are all questions that science will answer.

 We consider that science is not only a body of knowledge to be learnt but a way of working that will develop confidence, independence and thinking skills.
 Therefore, we aim for children to be asking scientific questions and begin to understand the way science will impact the future on a personal, national and global level.
 By linking science to global issues such as climate change or deforestation, children are able to understand from a scientific point of view how these issues arise and, more importantly, recognise how their individual actions may impact on a local, national and global level.